minimo-io/bibliopath/README.md

   - Have access to audiobooks.
   - Store their books in their local reader (indexDB?) for offline reading.
   - Access a curated list of books (Published under Creative Common or Public books should be allowed to flourish).
+  - Be able to share books and sync between devices offline (via Bluetooth or Wifi -- eg. Localshare)

 - **For Readers/Users**
   - Read any markdown book hosted on git repositories, just by placing the book url.